tshaddix/oocharts-js/README.md

 ####Using JS####
 Metrics can easily be created through the JSAPI under the `oo` object.

--`constructor(profile, startDate, endDate)` - The Metric constructor takes in the Google Analytics profile, start date, and end date.
+- `constructor(profile, startDate, endDate)` - The Metric constructor takes in the Google Analytics profile, start date, and end date.
 All of these parameter options are discussed above in the *Basics* section.
--`setMetric(metric)` - Just as the method name states, this sets the metric to load.
+- `setMetric(metric)` - Just as the method name states, this sets the metric to load.
 This should be a valid Google Analytics metric name, such as `"ga:visits"`;
--`draw(container, callback)` - Calling draw will draw the metric into the `container` element.
+- `draw(container, callback)` - Calling draw will draw the metric into the `container` element.
 The `container` can either be a `String` of the target element's id, or the DOM element object itself.

 Here is a quick example of using a metric to show visits through the JS API.
 Normally, you would replace the `{{}}` content with your information.